lcmd-epfl/cibo/README.md

 ## Repository Structure

-### `GprDemo`
+### `RegressionDemo`

+Perform various regression tasks on the Pd-catalyzed C-H arylation dataset [1] resulting in a scatter plot with errorbars (`correlation.png`).
+All regressors are compatible with `botorch`:

-Perform Gaussian Process Regression on the EDBO dataset resulting scatter plot with errorbars.
-Try the effect of different kernels, we find that the `Tanimoto` kernel performs quite well and is the default choice.
+Gaussian Process Regression: `GPR.py` Try the effect of different kernels: `Tanimoto` kernel performs quite well and is the default choice.
 Other options include `RBF`, `Matern` and `Linear`.
+Random Forest Regression: `ForestReg.py`.
+XgBoost Regression: `XgBoostREG.py`

 ### `AcqFuncPrice`